 At The Manchester College, it doesn’t matter what course you’re studying, which campus you’re at, or how old you are.
-Our dedicated Careers & Welfare team provide specialist support, advice and guidance on a wide range of issues, concerns and worries.
+Our dedicated Student Careers Service provide specialist support, advice and guidance on a wide range of issues, concerns and worries.

 We can help you with just about any problem you might be facing or anything you’re not sure about.
 We’re an ear to listen and a fountain of knowledge and advice, whether you want to talk about personal and family issues or find out how to reach your future goals.

 Each advisor in the Student Careers Service is fully qualified in guidance, support and welfare advice, with a huge amount of experience helping students just like you.
 We’re fully accredited to the national matrix quality standard, which means you’ll always receive the best, highest quality advice and assistance from us.
 We work closely with a range of departments in the college, but most importantly, we can help you with confidential and impartial information and advice.
 So whatever might be troubling you, or whatever you need help with, we’re the people you can turn to.

 How we can help you